Master of Science Health Services Management 30 Credits | School of Social and Behavioral Sciences | Dobbs Ferry & Online

 An internship option allows graduates to hone their specialties and gain advanced field experience.
 This creates stronger professional networks and the opportunity to take a new direction within health services management.

 We have strong relationships with health care institutions across New York City and Westchester, ensuring that when students graduate they are prepared with professional contacts.

 - Two professional letters of recommendation on letterhead (letters from friends, acquaintances or clergy are welcome but do not replace the two professional letters)

 - Two - three page essay providing the reasons the student wishes to pursue a graduate degree in Health Service Management

 - Interview with the program coordinator or the program director

-Students applying to enter the M.S. program must have worked in health care as a practitioner or a manager for eight years.
+Students applying to enter the M.S. program must have worked in health care as a practitioner or a manager for four years.
 Upon receipt of all transcripts and completion of all requirements and interviews, qualified applicants will be admitted and assigned an advisor.

 Frequently Asked Questions